CleasbyCode/pdvzip/README.md

 ## ZIP File Size & Other Important Information

-To work out the maximum ZIP file size, start with Twitter's size limit of 5MB (5,242,880 bytes), minus your PNG image size, minus 400 bytes (internal script size).
+To work out the maximum ZIP file size, start with Twitter's size limit of 5MB (5,242,880 bytes), minus your PNG image size, minus 750 bytes (internal shell extraction script size).

-Example: 5,242,880 - (307,200 + 400) = 4,935,280 bytes available
-for your ZIP file.
+Example: 5,242,880 - (307,200 + 750) = 4,934,930 bytes available for your ZIP file.

 The less detailed your image, the more space available for the ZIP.

 * Make sure your ZIP file is a standard ZIP archive, compatible with Linux unzip & Windows Explorer.
-* Always use file extensions for your media file within the ZIP archive: *my_doc.pdf*, *my_video.mp4*, *my_program.py*, etc.
+* Use file extensions for your media file within the ZIP archive: *my_doc.pdf*, *my_video.mp4*, *my_program.py*, etc.
+  A file without an extension will be treated as a Linux executable.
 * Paint.net application is recommended for easily creating compatible PNG image files.

 **Video Example**